temporalio/documentation/docs/application-development/testing.md

 $factory->run();
 ```

-Then, in your tests to mock an Activity use `ActivityMocker` class.
+Then, in your tests to mock an Activity, use the`ActivityMocker` class.

-Assume we have the following activity:
+Assume we have the following Activity:

 ```php
 #[ActivityInterface(prefix: "SimpleActivity.")]